First Steps After a Car Accident in South Carolina

 Watch What You Say (and Do)

-Once again, the insurance company is looking for ways to undermine your story.
+Once again, the insurance company seeks ways to undermine your story.
 It is not uncommon for the opposing side to hire a private investigator.
 They may go through your social media, talk to your friends, or even follow you.
 This means you have to be careful with what you say or do.
 This does not mean you can’t go outside and participate in your normal activities.

 However, you should:

-• Don’t talk about the accident with anyone: Your friends (or you) may inadvertently tell an investigator information that can damage your case.
+- Don’t talk about the accident with anyone: Your friends (or you) may inadvertently tell an investigator information that can damage your case.

 Be Honest